ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/_index.md

 The data plane in an Amplify Central hybrid environment is split into a service mesh data plane and a control plane.

 * Service mesh data plane – Consists of a set of intelligent proxies (Envoy) deployed as sidecars on your microservices.
-* Service mesh control plane – Axway Istio agents manage Istio, which in turn manages and configures the proxies to route traffic.
+* Service mesh control plane – Amplify Istio Agents manage Istio, which in turn manages and configures the proxies to route traffic.
 Istio also controls how Envoy exposes proxies and routes traffic inside the mesh.

 For more information on Istio and Envoy, see the [Istio documentation](https://istio.io/latest/docs/).